Q: How easy is it to assemble NOMAD?

 A: NOMAD’s windows are vinyl-framed and include argon-filled double panes with low-e glass for superior thermal performance.

 Q: Is NOMAD subject to termite infestations?

-A: NOMAD is constructed of insulated metal panels that are termite resistant.
+A: NOMADs are constructed of insulated metal panels that are termite resistant.

 Q: How fire resistant is NOMAD’s structure?